c-zhou/polyGembler/README.md

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar haplotyper -i ${in_zip_file} -ex ${expriment_id} -c ${contig_str_id}:${contig_str_id2}:${contig_str_id3} -r true:false:false -s 0.05:0.1 -p 2 -f ${parent_sample_1}:${parent_sample_2} -D -o ${haps_out_dir}

 This is very similar to run with the single contig/scaffold.
 Multiple contigs/scaffolds are provided with string ids separated by ":".
 As there could be different concatenation directions, -r option specifies if each contig/scaffold is in reverse direction or not.
 The default is not.
 The distances between the adjacent contigs/scaffolds are initialised with -s option, otherwise the program will generate them randomly.
-The distances could either be recombination frequencies (RFs) or physical distances in base pair.
+The distances could either be RFs or physical distances in base pair.
 The program will check these numbers.
 If all of them are smaller than 0.5, then they will be taken as RFs, otherwise physical distances.

-Expectation-maximisation (EM) algorithm is use for optimisation in construction of haplotypes, which could be trapped in local optima.
+Expectation-maximisation (EM) algorithm is used for optimisation in construction of haplotypes, which could be trapped in local optima.
 Therefore, multiple independent runs should be performed to improve the accuracy.

 #### 4. Detect assembly errors (asmerr)